dkoenigs/360-Pong-Game/README.md

 * As the speed of incoming balls increases, the sound is not calibrated to increase at the same frequency
 * Smartphone orientation event is not correctly calibrated with the location of the spatial sound, giving incorrect audio guidance when used using a smarphone browser

+NOTE:
+I developed this game after the conclusion of COMP 110H which was taught in TypeScript.
+I continued to use libraries created by Professor Kris Jordan (UNC) in this project as well as methods to compile TypeScript code to a single script file using webpack.
+The code therefore has several import errors, but the below link still hosts a live/working version of the game.

 http://apps.introcs.com/danielkoenig/comp80h-game/game.html

 <img src="https://github.com/dkoenigs/360-Pong-Game/blob/master/360DegreePong.png?raw=true" width="550" height="550" title="Conversion Calculator Screenshot">